 Our Responsibility

 Our responsibility is to express a limited assurance conclusion on the GHG statement based on the procedures we have performed and the evidence we have obtained.
 We conducted our limited assurance engagement in accordance with International Standard on Assurance Engagements 3410, Assurance Engagements on Greenhouse Gas Statements (“ISAE 3410”), issued by the International Auditing and Assurance Standards Board.
-That standard requires that we plan and perform this engagement to obtain limited assurance about whether the GHG statement is free from material misstatement, whether due to fraud or error.
+That standard requires that we plan and perform this engagement to obtain limited assurance about whether the GHG statement is free from material misstatement.

-A limited assurance engagement undertaken in accordance with ISAE 3410 involves assessing the suitability in the circumstances of ABC’s use of [applicable criteria] as the basis for the preparation of the GHG statement, assessing the risks of material misstatement of the GHG statement, responding to the assessed risks as necessary in the circumstances and evaluating the overall presentation of the GHG statement.
-A limited assurance engagement is substantially less in scope than a reasonable assurance engagement in relation to both the assessment of risks of material misstatement and the procedures performed in response to the assessed risks.
+A limited assurance engagement undertaken in accordance with ISAE 3410 involves assessing the suitability in the circumstances of ABC’s use of [applicable criteria] as the basis for the preparation of the GHG statement, assessing the risks of material misstatement of the GHG statement whether due to fraud or error, responding to the assessed risks as necessary in the circumstances, and evaluating the overall presentation of the GHG statement.
+A limited assurance engagement is substantially less in scope than a reasonable assurance engagement in relation to both the risk assessment procedures, including an understanding of internal control, and the procedures performed in response to the assessed risks.

-The procedures we performed were based on our professional judgment and included inquiries, observation of processes performed, inspection of documents and physical equipment, analytical procedures, tracing emissions factors back to (source reference), evaluating the appropriateness of quantification methods and reporting policies, and agreeing or reconciling with underlying records.
-[Insert a summary of the nature and extent of procedures performed, that, in the practitioner’s judgment, provides additional information that may be relevant to the users’ understanding of the basis for the practitioner’s conclusion.
-The procedures should be summarized but not to the extent that they are ambiguous, nor written in a way that is overstated or embellished or that implies that reasonable assurance has been obtained.
-It is important that the description of the procedures not give the impression that an agreed upon procedures engagement has been undertaken and in most cases will not detail the entire work plan.
-The following examples have been provided as guidance, and are not an exhaustive list of either the type, or extent, of the procedures which may be important for the users’ understanding of the work done.
+The procedures we performed were based on our professional judgment and included inquiries, observation of processes performed, inspection of documents, analytical procedures, evaluating the appropriateness of quantification methods and reporting policies, and agreeing or reconciling with underlying records.

+[[The practitioner may insert a summary of the nature and extent of procedures performed that, in the practitioner’s judgment, provides additional information that may be relevant to the users’ understanding of the basis for the practitioner’s conclusion.
+The following section has been provided as guidance, and the example procedures are not an exhaustive list of either the type, or extent, of the procedures which may be important for the users’ understanding of the work done.]

 Given the circumstances of the engagement, in performing the procedures listed above we:

-• Obtained an understanding of ABC’s control environment and information systems relevant to emissions quantification and reporting, but did not evaluate the design of particular control activities or obtain evidence about their implementation.
+• Through inquiries, obtained an understanding of ABC’s control environment and information systems relevant to emissions quantification and reporting, but did not evaluate the design of particular control activities, obtain evidence about their implementation or test their operating effectiveness.

 • Evaluated whether ABC’s methods for developing estimates are appropriate and had been consistently applied.
 However, our procedures did not include testing the data on which the estimates are based or separately developing our own estimates against which to evaluate ABC’s estimates.